-Jacelyn is the Program Coordinator for the ALPHA study.
+Jacelyn is the Program Coordinator for the ALPHA and Couples studies.
 She received her Bachelors of Science in Sports Medicine from Valdosta State University and her Master of Public Health from Armstrong Atlantic State University.
 She worked in childhood obesity research during her master’s program and has been working in clinical research at MUSC for over two years.

 Shayla Lester, BA

 Shayla is a Research Specialist in the Brain Stimulation Lab at MUSC.
 Her research interests lie in the neural network dysregulation in individuals with Autism Spectrum Disorders and finding better treatment strategies from a neural network approach.
 I enjoy learning new techniques to analyze fMRI data.
 She hopes to obtain my Ph.D. in Clinical Psychology.

 Stacey is the Program Coordinator for the PaNACea study.
 She received her Bachelors of Science in Biology and Neuroscience from the College of Charleston and her Masters of Clinical and Translational Science from Creighton University.
 She has worked in research at MUSC and Creighton University for nearly 10 years, focusing her work on the treatment of substance use.